-- Request must be specific (i.e., funds for a specific research or scholarly project, not for general or instructional purposes). - If external reviewers for a future grant submission are considered as part of the proposed activities, the PI must acknowledge that they are aware of the potential for a conflict of interest if the identified reviewer is a member of the agency's review panel.
+- If external reviewers for a future grant submission are considered as part of the proposed activities, the PI must acknowledge that they are aware of the potential for a conflict of interest if the identified reviewer is a member of the agency's review panel.
 Specifically, if the funding opportunity is from an agency that publishes the roster of their review panels (e.g., NIH), the PI must acknowledge that they will check all relevant rosters and refrain from sending any inquiries for an external review to such members.
-If the PI plans to pay external reviewers for reviews, this must be explicitly included in the budget. - Requests for the following will NOT be funded: - a.
-Purchase of computer hardware (e.g., monitors, keyboards, printers, various peripherals, except for peripherals with specific application for the project, such as scanners)
+If the PI plans to pay external reviewers for reviews, this must be explicitly included in the budget. - Support for faculty salaries is limited to \$6,000 per grant (salary + fringe benefits ≤ \$6,000) for all faculty members.
+Salary requests must be accompanied by a convincing justification.
+In lieu of faculty salary, a course buyout for a single investigator may be requested (see below) - Budgets will be critically reviewed.
+All budget items must have written justifications, and the budget must include fringe benefits for salary requests.
+If you have start-up funding, you must provide additional justifications for the request. - Support for instructional development activities will not be considered for this program. - Unless specifically part of the research program (for example, fieldwork) support for travel is not allowed. - Requests for the following will NOT be funded: - a.
+Purchase of computer hardware (e.g., monitors, keyboards, printers, various peripherals, except for peripherals with specific application for the project, such as scanners) - b.

-- b.
 Generic computer software for which the University has a license, except for packages directly related to the project such as mathematical analysis toolboxes. - c.
-Travel to meetings and conferences or travel to training workshops. - d.
+Travel to meetings and conferences or travel to training workshops.

+- d.
 Supplementation of other internal or external support. - e.
-Faculty salary.
-Funds for a course buyout are allowed (see budget). - f.
 Publication costs unless they are related to aa book subvention.
-Journal publication costs are not allowed. - g.
-Graduate student tuition and fees (these costs should be covered by GTF)
+Journal publication costs are not allowed. - f.
+Graduate student tuition and fees (these costs should be covered by GTF).

-One course buyout during the course of the project may be requested as part of the budget.
+In lieu of faculty salary, one course buyout for a single faculty member during the course of the project may be requested as part of the budget.
 This buyout is permitted only for faculty who have at least a 2+2 teaching load.
 The buyout must be approved by the department chair prior to submission and the department chair must write a letter indicating approval of the course buyout and the budgeted amount.
 Faculty with any type of approved course release may not request an additional buyout (e.g., distinguished professorship, startup package, administrative release).
 The budget must reflect the cost of hiring a replacement adjunct professor and not the cost charged to a grant for a course release.
 In many departments, a course release is charged at \$10,000 to a federal grant, while the cost of hiring an adjunct is \$3,000; the latter cost should be budgeted and justified.
+Total faculty salary including the cost of the buyout may not exceed \$6,000.